csyers/cse30331/HW5/PartD.md

 Q7.
 If you run Dijkstra's algorithm on a graph whose edge weights are all +1, what would it be equivalent to?
 Explain.

+This would be equivalent to a BFS.
+The neighbors of the start vertex will be added to the priority queue with priority 1, so one of those will be selected for the next iteration.
+All neightbors of that node would be added to the queue with priority 2.
+So none of those would be selected out of the queue until all the neighbors of a were processed.
+This esentially makes the priority queue act as a regular queue, so the traversal would be a BFS.

 If you run Dijkstra's algorithm on a graph whose edge weights are all -1, what would it be equivalent to?
 Explain.

+This would result in a DFS.
+This is because once you start down a path, that same path will always be the lowest priority in the queue, so it will act like a stack.
+For example, if there is a graph with edges A->B, B->D, A->C, and C->D, starting a search from A would result in the prioriy queue containing B:-1 and C:-1 in the first pass, then randomly choosing B would have C:-1 and D:-2 in the queue.
+Then, D would be selected, and so C:-3 and C:-1 would be in the queue.
+Then C:-3 would be placed in the marked vector.
+This is equivalent to DFS.
+The weights would be incorrect, because they have to be non-negative to ensure that the priorities would represent the shorest distance.

 Q8.
 Makefiles can be viewed as graphs of dependencies.
 For instance,